 Great to have a visit from Sam Mack from Channel 7's Sunrise Breakfast program on 29 September 2020.
 See Sam's reports.

-RIVER DOLLS OF GOOLWA doll museum is now open.
-With the new State Government regulations, you will be required to register using your smart phone via the MyGov app or to record your name, phone or email address plus date and time of visit.
-We ask you to observe all the required social distancing and hand hygiene regulations at all times.
+RIVER DOLLS OF GOOLWA doll museum is again open.
+We ask you to observe all the required social distancing and hand hygiene regulations associated with COVID19.

-We thank you for helping us keep our community as free from COVID19 as possible and hope that you keep safe and healthy.
-The community of Goolwa is ready to welcome you as long as you continue to follow all the suggested actions designed to keep us healthy.
-As some businesses still have limitations and some may not be able to offer the same range and/or service as in pre-Covid-19 times, we ask that you show support, consideration and patience as we adjust to the 'new normal'.
+We thank you for helping us keep our community as free from COVID19 as possible and hope that you follow the guidelines issued by government departments.
+We continue to offer a safe environment and encourage you to show support, consideration and patience as we adjust to the 'new normal'.

 Lyn and John